sfofgalaxy/ziffer_homepage/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Financial Technology
+    - course: Ph.D.
+Student in Financial Technology
       institution: The Hong Kong University of Science and Technology (Guangzhou)
       year: 2023
-    - course: MSc in Information Technology
+    - course: M.Sc. in Information Technology
       institution: The Hong Kong University of Science and Technology
       year: 2021
-    - course: BEng in Software Engineer
+    - course: B.Eng. in Software Engineer
       institution: Zhejiang University
       year: 2017